SK53/indicia-docs/site-building/instant-indicia/installation.rst

 If you are installing Instant Indicia on a local machine for test or development purposes, then there are many tutorials on the web on how to install PHP and a webserver such as Apache.
-PHP version 5.3 is recommended though PHP 5.2 will also work.
+PHP version 5.3 or higher is required.
-PHP 5.4 is not currently supported.
 The following guide explains installation of PHP, Apache and MySQL on Windows: http://www.php-mysql-tutorial.com/install-apache-php-mysql.php.
 An easier alternative is to install a ready made 'stack' with a set of predefined components all packaged into one install kit.
 Rather than install each component individually, you might like